Anorth1997/FinancialOnlineBudgetingSystem/deliverables/iteration-03.review.md

 Going into the next iteration, our main insights are:
  * We would refactor our python files that contained our classes so that instead of storing the data in themselves, they could just retrieve the information from our databases.
 This way, the tasks will be more divided amongst all parts of the projects.
 The tables will store the data, queries will be generated using python and the result will be displayed using html and javascript.
  * We would separate our project into a model, view, controller structure to better manage the process.
 After all, the data flow never changes, so we can facilitate and simplify the communication between them.
+ * We would have shorter sprints where we set immediate goals along with a very short deadline.
+This way, we will all be more focused on what there is to do next, and the contribution will happend more evenly throughout the iteration instead of most of the work being done during the last few days.
  * 2 - 4 items
  * Short (no more than one short paragraph per item)
  * High-level concepts that should guide your work for the next iteration.